 - 1/4 cup chopped cilantro

-- Shred cabbage and green apple.
-I use a mandolin to shred the cabbage and a mandolin with a matchstick attachment to shred the apple.
+- For the slaw, I use a mandolin to make quick work of shredding the cabbage and a mandolin with a matchstick attachment to shred the apple.
 You can also use a food processor, a box grater or a regular old knife.